lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u9/l2/subclass-constructors.md

 All the common code defined in the superclass is not written in the subclass.
 It is isn't possible to construct a subclass object without constructing a superclass object first and adding the new features to it.

 ---
-# Implicit vs. Explicit Super Constructor Calls
+# Implicit vs. Explicit Calls

 For this reason, the Java compiler will look to see if you made a call to `super()` on the first line of your constructor(s) (Explicit Super Constructor Call).
 If you did not, it will attempt to implicitly call `super()` with no arguments before running any of your other code.